Breastmilk Benefits: Breastfeeding & Your Baby's Immune System

 • Obesity [19]

 In addition to bioactive compounds that support your baby’s immune system, breastmilk can influence early metabolism.
 Babies that are exclusively breastfed for four months have a specific growth pattern and metabolism, compared to formula-fed babies.
 It is thought that there is a critical window early in life where proper nutrition may have major effects later in life [20].
 This can lead to “thrifty phenotypes” to help improve chances of survival.
-When food resources are insufficient, it may trigger fast insulin release and enhanced capacity to store fat– leading to poor health outcomes as an adult.
+When food resources are insufficient, it may trigger fast insulin release and an enhanced capacity to store fat– leading to poor health outcomes as an adult.

 In other words, early nutrition may alter an infant’s chance of metabolic issues [20].
 For example, breastfeeding for longer periods is shown to decrease the risk of a child becoming overweight or obese by 26% [19].